hwoodall106/fhirsqldemo/README.md

 which gives us up to 5 patients from Bristol with colon cancer, as well as a hospitalinformation FHIR Bundle, and a practitionerinformation FHIR Bundle.

 Note: Up to 5 patients, not always exactly 5 patients, because of how Synthea uses modules (explained here https://github.com/synthetichealth/synthea/wiki/Keep-Patients-Module)

+## The FHIR Server:

+Instructions at https://docs.intersystems.com/irisforhealth20221/csp/docbook/DocBook.UI.Page.cls?KEY=HXFHIR_server_install, or use our instance i-04d2542875fdd193a named UKFHIRSERVER on the UK Sales Engineering AWS.